WarBringerLT/ZFG_SocksUpdater/README.md

 # ZFG_SocksUpdater

 Provides **SOCKS4/SOCKS5** IP from Scraped websites.

 Can also test all parsed IPs, separate them as "alive" ones for quick usage.
-(Creates a separate file)
+(Will create a separate file)

 # Used Material (References):